COVID-19 Response and Changes - FAQ

 Q: I’ve never studied online before.
 Is it more difficult?
 How do I approach it?

-A: Studying online is similar to studying on campus.
-To ensure you encounter as little inconvenience as possible, the on-campus classes in which you enrol will be delivered online at the same time and by the same lecturers.
-Your subject materials will be available via MyKBS, as is presently the case, and you’ll even find engaging online features such as whiteboards, break-out rooms and polls.
+A: Studying online is like studying on campus.
+Your subject materials will be available via MyKBS, as is presently the case, and you’ll even find engaging online features such as whiteboards, break-out rooms, and polls.
 The main difference you’ll experience is that, rather than sitting in a classroom, you’ll instead be sitting in a Zoom room.
 You’ll still be able to interact with your lecturer and with your fellow students.
 To help you adjust to this new learning experience with greater ease, we recommend you view the 'Studying Online at Kaplan Business School' video which can be found on the homepage of MyKBS.